 A commercial property lease is a formal agreement between the landlord and the tenant of commercial property.
 The tenant will typically be renting the property from the landlord for the purpose of conducting their business from those premises.

 Commercial property leases are common among businesses because they allow more flexibility than they may have if they own their own property.
 Leasing property for a business means it will be easier and quicker to move to alternative premises when required.

 What is a break clause?

-The option of being able to walk away from the lease at any time is clearly of benefit to the tenant, whereas it may not be of such huge benefit to the landlord as they will be left with a vacant premises and the loss of rental income.
-In some situations this may be made all the worse by the fact the premises have been left in a worse condition then before the original lease.
+The option of being able to walk away from the lease at any time clearly benefits the tenant.
+The landlord, on the other hand, could be left with vacant premises and the loss of rental income and, in some cases, a property in a worse condition than before the tenant entered the premises.

-Requirement to pay all of the rent and any other payments up until the date of termination under the break clause
+- pay all rent and any other payments up until the date of termination under the break clause

-- What is the situation if the tenants on a commercial property lease are joint tenants?
+What is the situation in the case of joint tenants?

 Usually, if there are joint tenants under a commercial property lease, a break clause can only be fully exercised by both tenants.
 However, one tenant may have authority to exercise it on the behalf of the other.